Teams and Collaboration

-Preceden's Collaboration feature lets you invite people, one at a time, to work with you on a specific timeline.
+Preceden's Collaboration feature lets you invite one or more people to work with you on a specific timeline.

-Preceden's Teams feature lets you have a group of people who can all create timelines and can view and work on each other's timelines.
+Preceden's Teams feature lets you have a group of people who can all view, create or edit each each other's timelines.

-If they create timelines of their own, they could upgrade to a plan that supports collaboration and invite you to work with them on their timelines.
+If they want to create and collaborate on timelines of their own, they must upgrade to a plan that supports collaboration and invite you to work with them on their timelines.